 I visited the Udvar-Hazy Center Smithsonian Museum in May-2016.
 I show the pictures have you taste an atmosphere with interest.
-There are dark parts and an unbalanced lighting of illuminations, so the pictures which are not completely satisfactory, but I’m glad if you enjoy.
-My hobby is modelling so the ordinary persons may feel some pictures the strange angle.
+There are dark parts and unbalanced lighting of illuminations, so the pictures which are not completely satisfactory, but I’m glad if you enjoy.
+My hobby is modeling so the ordinary persons may feel some pictures of the strange angle.
 There are also pictures which were out of the focus.

 The information posted on this page is current as of May 2016.
 Please check